rasikasrimal/Heartlytics/database.md

 | last_login | DATETIME |  |  |
 | avatar | VARCHAR(255) |  |  |

 Note: Users can log in using either the `username` or `email` field.
+The `last_login` column stores the timestamp of the most recent successful login.

 ## user_roles